GulshanArora7/awsChatbot/README.md

 AWSChatBot
 ==========

 awsChatbot can listen to slash commands initiated by user from configured slack channel to interact with supported AWS services and provide required result.
-Currently it supports AWS Services like EC2, S3, SecurityGroup, ELBv1, ELBv2.
+Currently it supports AWS Services like EC2, S3, SecurityGroup, ELBv1, ELBv2, RDS DB.

 ## Supported AWS Services (v1.0)
 - AWS EC2